Wednesday, 8 July 2009

 I would like to make a few points with regard to the claim that animal welfare is a "step in the right direction" because it convinces people to go vegan.

 First, the sentimental "every little helps" approach is the expression of a model of animal advocacy whose central idea is that we should support any welfarist measure that will reduce animal suffering.
-But it would be difficult, if not impossible, to make incremental progress toward abolition using this blunt (utilitarian) instrument.
+But it would be difficult if not impossible to make incremental progress toward abolition using this blunt (utilitarian) instrument.
 After all, if we subscribed to this model of animal advocacy, all industry would need to do to stymie the progress of the animal rights movement indefinitely would be to intermittently offer excruciatingly modest concessions which we would be obliged to support because of our uselessly reductive conception of how to effect social change.

 Second, people do not go vegan because of campaigns that merely call for the regulation of animal slavery: they go vegan in spite of them.